mta9896/charging_station/README.md

 ```
 to install all dependencies.

+### Database

-Database connection information is specified in .env file, in order to work with the mysql container that is created.
+Database connection configuration is specified in .env file, in order to work with the mysql container that is created.
 Change them if necessary.
 To migrate the database schema, run:

 ```
 php artisan migrate